 2. Prepare a home, office, or business manual to document what is critical to run the function.
 Phone numbers, addresses, repair options, suppliers, police, government, emergency contacts.
 The manual can have key annual, monthly, weekly events documented.
 Birthdays, anniversaries, inspections, etc.

 3. Recycle often, especially old magazines, newspapers, books, cans, bottles, and clothing.

 4. Only buy to replace items.
-If you are well organized then you may have more outfits then you realize if you mix and match clothing.
+If you are well organized then you may have more outfits than you realize if you mix and match clothing.
 This is also true for tools.
 Manufacturers produce the same basic tools year after year – they only add a feature r storage box to help sell them.
 Get into the habit of eliminating after you buy something to keep areas organized and manageable.

-5. Learn to repair and maintain your home, office or business to reduce repair costs.
+5. Learn to repair and maintain your home, office, or business to reduce repair costs.
 Never repair electrical items yourself unless you are a licensed electrician.
-Having the supplies and tools for repair and maintenance can be very satisfying, but it can get out of hand without organization.
+Having the supplies and tools for repair and maintenance can be very satisfying, but it can get out of hand without the organization.
 Keep everything well labeled and dated, such as paint cans.
 Only buy with a purpose in mind, then follow through by using what you have bought.